Dai Trading Up 0.1% Over Last 7 Days (DAI)

-Dai (CURRENCY:DAI) traded 0.1% higher against the US dollar during the 1-day period ending at 23:00 PM Eastern on October 10th.
-One Dai coin can currently be bought for $1.00 or 0.00001774 BTC on exchanges.
-Over the last seven days, Dai has traded 0.1% higher against the US dollar.
-Dai has a market cap of $6.48 billion and approximately $374.27 million worth of Dai was traded on exchanges in the last 24 hours.
+Dai (CURRENCY:DAI) traded down 0% against the dollar during the 1-day period ending at 22:00 PM Eastern on October 11th.
+Dai has a market cap of $6.48 billion and $448.13 million worth of Dai was traded on exchanges in the last 24 hours.
+One Dai coin can now be bought for approximately $1.00 or 0.00001752 BTC on major exchanges.
+Over the last week, Dai has traded 0.1% higher against the dollar.

 Here’s how related cryptocurrencies have performed over the last 24 hours: